postmanlabs/labs-docs/src/pages/docs/sending-requests/websocket/websocket.md

 Postman automatically generates documentation for each of your requests.
 The documentation includes the request's URL, parameters, settings, and any saved messages.
 You can also add a description to help users understand and use the request.

-To view and edit documentation for a WebSocket request:
+To view and edit documentation for a WebSocket request, do the following:

 1. Open the request.
 1. Select the documentation icon <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> in the right sidebar.